-- 19.21.
-Review Panels may be established by the Chairmen's CommitteeScrutiny Liaison Committee, for example to provide greater flexibility for cross-cutting matters, at the request of a States Member to examine a topic that would not otherwise be scrutinised by a Scrutiny Panel, or in times of particularly heavy workload. - 20.22.
-Review Panels will contain elected members who are not Ministers or Assistant Ministers and operate on behalf of the Chairmen's Committee Scrutiny Liaison Committee which has appointed them and only with the authorisation of that Committee.
-The appointment, remit, budget and timescale must be agreed by the Chairmen's Committee Scrutiny Liaison Committee and recorded in the minutes.
-There is no specified limit on the number of members who can serve on a Review Panel. - 21.23.
-The Review Panel will nominate its own ChairmanChair for approval by the Chairmen's CommitteeScrutiny Liaison Committee.
-It is the responsibility of the Review Panel ChairmanChair to update the Committee on a regular basis.
-The Review Panel will provideesent a final draft of theits report prepared on its review to the Chairmen's CommitteeScrutiny Liaison Committee before presentation to the States.
-The report shall be presented to the States by the Chairmen's Committee.
-It is, however, the responsibility of the ChairmanChair of the Review Panel to undertake the subsequent media, public and political engagement responsibilities. - 22.24.
-For the Committee to establish a Review Panel, it will need, in agreement with the Head of ScrutinyAssistant Greffier (Committees and Panels), to consider current officer workload, current Panel review work and identify a Scrutiny OfficerCommittee and Panel Officer from within the existing team to be released to support the work of a Review Panel.
+- 21. Review Panels may be established by the Scrutiny Liaison Committee, for example to provide greater flexibility for cross-cutting matters, at the request of a States Member to examine a topic that would not otherwise be scrutinised by a Scrutiny Panel, or in times of particularly heavy workload. - 22.
+Review Panels will contain elected members who are not Ministers or Assistant Ministers and operate on behalf of the Scrutiny Liaison Committee which has appointed them and only with the authorisation of that Committee.
+The appointment, remit, budget and timescale must be agreed by the Scrutiny Liaison Committee and recorded in the minutes.
+There is no specified limit on the number of members who can serve on a Review Panel. - 23.
+The Review Panel will nominate its own Chair for approval by the Scrutiny Liaison Committee.
+It is the responsibility of the Review Panel Chair to update the Committee on a regular basis.
+The Review Panel will provide a final draft of the report prepared on its review to the Scrutiny Liaison Committee before presentation to the States..
+It is the responsibility of the Chair of the Review Panel to undertake the subsequent media, public and political engagement responsibilities. - 24.
+For the Committee to establish a Review Panel, it will need, in agreement with the Assistant Greffier (Committees and Panels), to consider current officer workload, current Panel review work and identify a Committee and Panel Officer from within the existing team to be released to support the work of a Review Panel.